Are you familiar with the old expression a stitch in time saves nine?

 Some prefer gun-oil, some a light mineral oil.
 Personally, I prefer my own blend of oil, which not only works, but it smells great too.
 Get in touch, I'll happily sell you some oil in convenient quantities.

-I sell the oil I use on all my razors.
+I sometimes sell the oil I use on all my razors.
 20ml of peace of mind.

 Oil will protect your razor from rust and lubricate moving parts.
-Below is a video of me oiling a razor before packing it up.
-The important thing to remember about oiling a razor is, what goes on must come off.
+The important thing to remember about oiling a razor is: what goes on must come off.
 So bear this in mind before you next strop your razor.
 Too much oil on a razor can ruin a strop.
+Of course, if you stropped prior to oiling your razor, it's fine to shave with, as long as the tang of the razor isn't too slippy.
+If you're planning to shave with a razor that's oiled, make sure that the oil isn't toxic or smells like a frying pan or Harley Davidson motorcycle!

 I also think that it's a good idea to let your razor rest for a couple of days before shaving with it again.
 This lets the edge recover.
 I don't understand why this should be, but I am convinced that it does.
 This means that if you intend to shave every day, you're going to need more than one straight razor.
 Woohoo, I say.